 firebase deploy --only hosting:native -m "Deploy my app"`

-In order to configure your standalone binary to pull OTA updates from your server, you’ll need to define the URL where you will host your
+To configure your standalone binary to pull updates from your server, you’ll need to define the URL where you will host your index.json

 index.json file to the

 You can also load an update hosted on your own servers as a QR code/URL into the Expo mobile client for development purposes.

 The URI you’ll use to convert to QR code will be deeplinked using the

 exp protocol.
 Both

 exp deeplink into the mobile app and perform a request using HTTPS and HTTP respectively.
 You can create your own QR code using an online QR code generator from the input URI.

 expo export in dev mode and then start a simple HTTP server in your output directory:

 # Find your local IP address with `ipconfig getifaddr en0`